monsoonmaelstrom/book2/book2.md

 It’s true, but I sigh loudly anyway as I let us into the closest building.
 I hate looking.
 Looking takes forever.

-The first building is so jam-packed with stuff it’s difficult to move it.
+The first building is so jam-packed with stuff it’s difficult to move in.
 There’s probably something to write with in here somewhere, but good luck finding it.
 We decided to abandon it after a handful of minutes, and move on to the next.
 The next looks much more like I would expect the inside of a warehouse to look.
-It looks like it’s some sort of metal shop, but there appear to be small offices in the back that have both pencils and paper, so I don’t have to rip pages out of Peter’s journal.
+It seems like it’s some sort of metal shop, but there are a couple of small offices in the back that have both pencils and paper, so I don’t have to rip pages out of Peter’s journal.

-I scrawl five notes, which all say the same thing: *Northend Bluffs.
+I scrawl five notes just to be safe, though I’m not sure I’ll need them.
+They all say the same thing: *Northend Bluffs.
 Midnight.
 Alex, Peter, Liam unhurt and walking on their own.
 Trade.*

 I don’t bother to specify what we’re trading.
-Me for them, whatever was in the flat for them, three dozen eggs.
+Me for them, whatever was in the flat for them, three dozen eggs for them.
 Iverson can assign whatever meaning he wants to it, since I don’t have any intention of trading anything for them.
 He can’t take what’s mine and I won’t trade to get them back.

-Back outside, I find five rocks about half the size of my fist and begin ripping lengths of fabric from my shirt tying each note to a rock.
+Back outside, I find five rocks about half the size of my fist and begin ripping lengths of fabric from my shirt, wrapping each note around a rock and using the fabric to tie it in place.
 Then I call both of the owls that are still bound to me, sending each on its way carrying a rock with a note tied to it.
 Two of five.
+We’ll see if I need the other three.

 Giorgi and I continue walking toward Branton in silence.

 It’s probably just after three in the morning when the first owl reaches its location, dropping the rock in the entry of Reese’s shop, and turning to fly back toward Giorgi and me.
 The next lands at the last spot I saw Iverson before diverting the eagle to the Ginnelstreet flats.
-I direct it to land on a wide windowsill and it moves the rock with the message from its talons to its beak and starts banging the rock against the window.
+I direct it to land on a wide windowsill and it moves the rock from its talons to its beak, then starts banging the rock against the window.

-On the seventh rap against the glass, the glass shatters, and the owl sets the rock down, and takes flight.
-I begin counting its wingbeats as it does so.
+On the seventh rap against the glass, the glass shatters.
+The owl drops the rock and takes flight.
+I begin counting its wingbeats as it flies away.

 *One.
 Two.
 Three.
 Fou—* It’s like I just took a hook to the side of my temple.
 I thought I was prepared, but the fact that I’m lying flat out on the ground says otherwise.
-I grab my head, waiting for my vision to clear, as Giorgi grabs me under the arms and begins pulling me upright.
+I hold my head, waiting for my vision to clear, as Giorgi grabs me under the arms and begins pulling me upright.

 “What the hell just happened?” he asks, and it might be the first time I’ve ever heard him sound anything other than neutral, indifferent, or amused.

 “Iverson,” I managed to groan out, my hands still wrapped around my head as I try to force my brain to remember that it exists within the confines of my skull.
 “Killed.
 The messenger.”
-I manage to get out between panted breaths.
+I manage to get out between ragged gasps of pain.

 “Well, I guess you can consider the invitations delivered.
 Can you stand?”
 Giorgi asks.

 “Give me a minute,” I say as I move a hand to one of his arms to brace myself.
 “Damn.
 That hurt.”

 ----

+I’ve moved both of the pigeons to locations around the Dairuvar compound, where they’re currently just blending in, being pigeons, waiting for Iverson to move.
+For all I know though, he could have something similar in place, but I don’t think he does.
+Or at least, I don’t think he does *right now*.
+Mostly because I don’t think he knows where I am.
+But once I get to the Northend Bluffs he’ll know exactly where to look, which raises its own set of problems that I ponder as we make our way north.

+At least I know he’s still there based on the reception the owl delivering my message received, though.

 “We need to stop and get food,” I say.
 “Some sandwiches or something we can eat on the move.”